Getting Started

 • LabVIEW

-Be sure to check the system requirements for each program to make sure your computer is compatible.
+Check the system requirements for each program to make sure your device is compatible.

-For upper-level courses, we recommend a TI-89 or TI-Nspire CAS calculator.
+For upper-level courses, a TI-89 or TI-Nspire CAS calculator is recommended.
 If you're just starting out, any graphing calculator will work.

 What kind of resources do you have when I get stuck?

-Supplemental Instructors (SIs): Nearly all of our engineering classes include an SI, who is a student who has already taken the course and did well.
-They sit in on class, hold review sessions, and are a great resource when you're stuck or just need to talk through a problem.
+Supplemental Instructors (SIs): Most engineering classes include an SI—a student who already took the course and did well.
+They sit in on class, hold review sessions, and are ready to help when you need it.

-Homework Nights: Twice a week, we host evening homework sessions with a tutor available to answer questions.
-It's a great way to stay motivated and get help in real time.
+Homework Nights: Twice a week, we host evening study sessions with a tutor on hand.
+It's a great way to stay on track and get questions answered in real time.

-Professors: And of course, your instructors are here for you.
-We’re happy to meet, explain, and work with you.
-Just ask!
+Your Professors: Your instructors are here for you, too.
+Just ask—we're happy to meet, explain, and work through problems with you.